 The Final Word

-Whether you’re considering a keto diet and want to know what happens “afterward,” or are on a keto diet and considering transitioning out of it, remember these simple tips if you want to avoid gaining weight as you evolve your diet.
-The best way to keep off the weight when transitioning out of ketosis is to go low and slow, eat carbs from vegetable and fruit (real food) sources, continue to nurture your body with real food, avoid highly processed foods, and move your body throughout the day.
+Whether you’re considering a keto diet and want to know what happens “afterward,” or are dieting and are considering transitioning off keto, remember these simple tips if you want to avoid gaining weight as you evolve your diet.
+The best way to keep off the weight when transitioning out of ketosis is to go low and slow, eat carbs from vegetable and fruit (real food) sources, continue to nurture your body with healthy eating and real food, avoid highly processed foods, and move your body throughout the day.
+You may also want to consider integrating intermittent fasting into your lifestyle.